🙌 Squads @ Attest

 There are many different ways to organise teams and engineers, at Attest we want to set ourselves up in the best possible way for the future.
 Getting it right, for us, is crucial not only for the growth and scalability of our teams but also for the success of the company.

-This is as important as the effectiveness and autonomy of our teams and we're organised in a way that allows both to be achieved, where you can choose between three different tracks or roles to progress in.
+We're organised in a way where you can choose between two different tracks or roles to progress in.

 Engineer.
 This is the default track that most Engineers will feel at home in.
 Those who progress along the Engineering track will typically be expert coders, they understand deeply the business context and problem space they're working in and may have a seat across more than one squad.
 They make significant contributions directly to our goals or drive chapter work that improves our ability to deliver.
 They possess and build on a deep level of technical capability and domain knowledge, whilst being accountable for upskilling others and distributing knowledge across the whole engineering team and wider company.